vlk34/Junique-Design/README.md

 All the navigations lead to nowhere and I'm planning on making this website a full functioning website.
 Still has lots of stuff to do and I'm new to this.

+I just want to make a functioning website, even though the code might be "unusable", it will still work, just badly.